plugowski/iptables/README.md

-# Parser iptables
+# Parser for iptables

 **iptable** library allows you to quick and easy parse and manipulate iptables records via PHP.
-As a main feature is parse raw iptable dump and build full objected tree with chains and rules.
+As a main feature it parse raw iptable dump and build full objected tree with chains and rules.
 It moves almost all functionality which give you _iptables_.

 Not all patches are implemented - for my purposes there was no need to do that - but it should be enough for most use